MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 ### What parts of your plan went as expected?

 Pull requests were reviewed and merged according to the workflow plan.
+Deadlines were met consistently, showcasing strong planning and execution.
+Team members actively supported one another, ensuring no one felt stuck or overwhelmed.

 ### What parts of your plan did not work out?